-The poem, The Building, by Philip Larkin, though at first seems ambiguous; till its end, turns out to be a thought-provoking one.
+This poem seems ambiguous at first, that is till its end.
+It turns out to be a thought-provoking one.
 Entitled ‘The Building’, the poem does talk about a building but assuming it as a hospital.
 While all through the poem, the poet has not used the term ‘hospital’, the use of certain words like ominous nurses, patient, death, sickness, illness, ambulances, check-ups, and a few more do let us assume that he is talking about a hospital.

 However, when we reach the end of the poem, we find Larkin meditating upon ideas of death, illness, religion, and spirituality.
 Read more poetry from Philip Larkin.

 The Building Analysis

 The lucent comb shows up for miles, but see,

 At the entrance are not taxis; and in the hall

 As well as creepers hangs a frightening smell.

 In opening stanza of the poem, which can be read in full here, we find Larkin sarcastically describing the building, and calling it ‘the handsomest hotel.
 This comparison of the building by poet shows that the building, assumed as hospital, is not only higher but also handsomest in appearance.

 The use of term ‘handsomest’ in first verse shows that he is going to define the building in masculine form, but the term ‘building’ indicates its femininity.

 Defining the handsomeness of the building, Larkin says that the glass windows are shining as if a ‘lucent comb’, but it is enclosed by criss-crossing streets (close-ribbed streets).
 He says the vehicles arriving at the entrance gate of the building are ‘not taxis’ rather they are ambulances.
 The building suggests medical advancement when the poet says: ‘like a great sigh out of the last century’, but that sigh could be deceptive as there lingers a ‘frightening smell’ within.